stephenstuder/employee-summary-template-engine/README.md

 # Employee-Summary-Template-Engine

 ## Description
-Node ClI template generator that takes in employee data and produces a website of employee's.
+Node CLI template generator that takes in employee data and produces a website of employee's.

 ## Installation
 Simply download the program